platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

     session: 1
     ```

-1. Once you find the task, use it to run your application.

     You will see log output from Spring Boot and a line that says it is
     listening on port 8080.

-    Navigate to [localhost:8080](http://localhost:8080) and see that the
+1. Navigate to [localhost:8080](http://localhost:8080) and see that the
     application responds with a `hello` message:

     ```terminal:execute